Authorised Independent Nu Skin Distributor

 Important Information

 Individual results may vary.
-This product is intended for cosmetic use only and is not designed to diagnose, treat, cure, or prevent any disease or skin condition.
-Discontinue use if irritation occurs and consult a dermatologist.
-Patch test recommended before first use.
+This product is for cosmetic use only and is not intended to diagnose, treat, cure or prevent any disease or skin condition.
+Discontinue use and consult a healthcare professional if irritation occurs.
+Patch test recommended before first use, particularly if you have a known sensitivity to plant-derived oils.

-Clinical results referenced are from studies conducted or commissioned by Nu Skin Enterprises, Inc. and may not reflect typical consumer experience.
+Clinical and literature references cited are from independent peer-reviewed sources where attributed and may not reflect typical consumer experience.

 NuBest Skin is an Independent Nu Skin Brand Affiliate.
 This website is independently operated and is not produced, endorsed, or approved by Nu Skin Enterprises, Inc.